hack-chat/main/README.md

     npm >= 5.7.1
 ```

-An installation guide for you operating system can be found at: [https://nodejs.org/en/download/package-manager/](https://nodejs.org/en/download/package-manager/)
+An installation guide for your operating system can be found at: [https://nodejs.org/en/download/package-manager/](https://nodejs.org/en/download/package-manager/)

 ### Installing

-First you will first need to clone this git, if you are unfamiliar with this processes read [https://help.github.com/articles/cloning-a-repository/](https://help.github.com/articles/cloning-a-repository/), or to clone with git:
+First you will first need to clone this git, if you are unfamiliar with this process read [https://help.github.com/articles/cloning-a-repository/](https://help.github.com/articles/cloning-a-repository/), or to clone with git:

 ```
 git clone https://github.com/hack-chat/main.git
 ```

 Once cloned, the server will need to be setup.
-Using your terminal:
+Using your terminal run:

 ```
 cd main/server/